aMarCruz/eslint-plugin-prettierx/README.md

   Allows override the [options](#options) defined by the [preset](#presets).

+The values of a preset are used as defaults for missing options when you override the options.

 The precedence of the plugin configuration:

 - `prettierx/options` from your ESLint config.
 - .prettierrc, if configured in the [settings](#settings).
 - .editorconfig, if configured and `usePrettierrc` is used.
 - Preset options.

+Also, if you want to change the behavior of the plugin for certain directories, use the "overrides" property of the ESLint config.

 ### Settings